Lung Transplant

 Comprehensive evaluation: We will review your medical history and provide a comprehensive evaluation, which includes blood and urine tests, diagnostic tests, psychological and social evaluation, and recommendations for routine health maintenance before surgery.

 Exceptional teamwork and communications: If we determine that you are eligible for a lung transplant, we will bring together a multidisciplinary team that will review potential risks and benefits to help you make the most informed decision.
-It includes transplant surgeons, pulmonologists, transplant coordinators, nurse practitioners, dietitians, social workers, psychiatrists / psychologists and physical, respiratory and speech therapists.
-It may also include infectious disease specialists, gastroenterologists and cardiologists, if needed.
+It includes transplant surgeons, pulmonologists, transplant coordinators, nurse practitioners, dietitians, social workers, psychiatrists / psychologists, physical therapists, respiratory therapists and speech therapists.
+It may also include infectious disease specialists, gastroenterologists and cardiologists if needed.
 We will communicate with your doctor's office and keep them informed about your condition throughout the transplant process.

 Successful surgery and recovery assistance: Your transplant team will explain the procedure, which requires a hospital stay of several days, and help prepare you physically and mentally for surgery and recovery.
 We will work with you and your caregivers to get the care you need after discharge.
 After you go home, we will monitor your health and the functioning of your transplanted organ, and offer follow-up visits and care.